bshongwe/headstarter_AI-customer-support/README.md

     ```
 <br></br>
 5. **Open your browser:**
-    Navigate to [http://localhost:3000](http://localhost:3000) to see Nuro AI in action.
+    Navigate to [http://localhost:3000](http://localhost:3000) to see StockBot AI in action.
 <br></br>

 ### 🌐 Deployment
-Nuro AI is optimized for deployment on Vercel.
+StockBot AI is optimized for deployment on Vercel.
 To deploy:

 1. Push your repository to GitHub, GitLab, or Bitbucket.
 2. Import the project into your Vercel account.